mokammeltanvir/ToHoney-Ecommerce-Project/README.md

 Email -> admin@gmail.com
 Pass -> 12345678

-Finally we are ready to run our project using this command 😄
+Finally, we are ready to run our project using this command 😄

 ```sh
 php artisan serve